Glen-Sasek-PCC-Instructor/CS-161B-FALL-2024/README.md

 # CS-161B-FALL-2024
-Template files for starting assignments and discussions.
+Coded Examples and Template files for starting assignments and discussions.